 Hiking time – 3-4 hours

 The spa town is riddled with pretty spa resorts and homestays.
 There are also accommodations with their own unique settings of thermal provisions that include indoor and outdoor thermal pools exclusively for their in-house guests.
-In-house doctors and professionally trained staff that oversee the treatments.
+In-house doctors and professionally trained staff.

-Le Bristol is a beautiful property to stay and is quite close to the Leukerbad Therme.
-The hotel boasts of both indoor and outdoor thermal spas that are accessible to its in-house guests only.
-The hotel has 67 rooms with modern amenities, a sauna, a bar and an onsite restaurant.
-The outdoor thermal pool of the hotel offers some great views of the snow capped mountains.
+Le Bristol is a beautiful property to stay and is quite close to the Leukerbad Therme Switzerland.
+The hotel boasts both indoor and outdoor thermal spas that are accessible to its in-house guests only.
+The hotel has 67 rooms with modern amenities, a sauna, a bar, and an onsite restaurant.
+The outdoor thermal pool of the hotel offers some great views of the snow-capped mountains.

 If you do find our article useful in planning your trip, don’t forget to send a note/picture of your trip to us ( Email: firstname.lastname@example.org)